Alcampopiano/OpenQuestion/docs/docs/settings.md

 The text area allows you to write markdown to express a "thank you message".
 The message will appear after the survey has been submitted by the user.

+## Survey color
+You can change the main color of the end user's survey by entering a hex code (e.g., #2196F3) This will not affect the color in the survey designer.

 ## Deleting a survey
 The big red button allows a survey to be deleted.
 A confirmation dialogue will pop up just to be safe.